theonetrade/backtest-kit/README.md

 ## 👨‍💼 Commercial support

-Built with Claude Code over a year of live trading and run in production at **[TheOneTrade](https://theonetrade.github.io)** — the commercial vendor behind the framework, offering paid support, custom strategy development, managed accounts, team training, and enterprise licensing for engagements outside the MIT scope.
+Built over a year of live trading and run in production at **[TheOneTrade](https://theonetrade.github.io)** — the commercial vendor behind the framework, offering paid support, custom strategy development, managed accounts, team training, and enterprise licensing for engagements outside the MIT scope.

 ## 📜 License